 - Enrollment in VA Health Care System is NOT necessary

-- It is based on the veterans recollection of service NOT their military record
+- It is based on the veteran’s recollection of military service NOT their military record

 - Veterans can receive additional registry exams if new problems develop